eleinadani/eleinadani.github.io/projects.md

 ### Recommended background knowledge.

-All offered projects are challenging, require good systems programming and knowledge.
+All offered projects are challenging and require good systems programming and knowledge.
 I assume that at the Bachelor’s level you have taken (or you are familiar with some of the topics of) **Computer Organization**, **Advanced Network Programming**, **Compiler Construction**, **Operating Systems**, and **Concurrency and Multithreading**.
 At the Master’s level, you have taken/or you are familiar with at least some of **Programming Large-Scale Parallel Systems**,  **Systems Seminar**, **Programming Multi-core and Many-core Systems**.
 Very good knowledge of Java, C, C++, Rust, or comparable languages is strongly recommended.

 ### MSc-level projects.